58,173,000 hectares (581,730 sq. km.) (224,610 sq. mi.)

 Chobe National Park

-Elephant, buffalo, cheetah, wild dog, wildebeest, lion, giraffe, warthog
+Elephant, buffalo, cheetah, African wild dog, wildebeest, lion, giraffe, warthog, hippopotamus

-Botswana may be one of the world’s most sparsely populated countries, but it also happens to be one of the world’s fastest-growing economies.
-Over the years, it has transformed into a middle-income country with a competitive banking system.
-Currently, 40% of all government revenue is earned from the mineral industry, with its economic dependence weighted on diamonds.
-In fact, the government owns 50% of Debswana, the country’s largest diamond mining company.
+The Republic of Botswana may be one of the world’s most sparsely populated countries, but it also happens to be one of the world’s fastest-growing economies.
+Over the years, it has transformed into a middle-income country with a competitive banking system and a growing mineral industry that accounts for about 40 percent of its GDP.

 Become a member